-This past weekend I took a trip with my GP out west to take photos of the beautiful lighthouses strewn across Lake Michigan’s shore.
-This trip has been an idea for awhile, ever since snow started to snow back in October.
-We've been checking in on the lighthouse cameras to see if they were frozen over often.
+This past weekend I took a trip with my grandpa out west to take photos of the beautiful lighthouses strewn across Lake Michigan’s shore.
+This trip has been an idea for awhile, ever since snow started to fall back in October.
+We've been checking in on the lighthouse cameras to see if they were frozen over every so often.
 And as soon as ice began to form on the shores we started getting ready.
-We ended up leaving around 9 AM (we were running late because I took a long shower) and drove for 3 hours to our first location;
+We ended up leaving around 9 AM on Saturday (we were running late because I took a long shower) and drove for 3 hours to our first location;

 Muskegon Pierhead Lighthouses